wrshf7/HapSelect-Docs/docs/overview.md

 #3 select the top blocks explaining at least 90% of the total block variance (arbitrary)
 haploblock_obj <- select_top_blocks(haploblock_obj = haploblock_obj, perc_of_total_var = 0.9)

+#Parent Selection (localGEBV)
-GA_output <- genetic_algorithm(
+GA_output = local_gebv_parent_selection(
-  localGEBV  = localGEBV,
+    haploblock_obj = haploblock_obj,
     n_founders = 20,
+    popSize = 10,
-  maxiter    = 300
+    strategy = "no_selfing"
 )

-GA_output$One_Solution
+#Parent Selection (haplotypes - diploid only!)
+GA_output = ohs_parent_selection(
+    haploblock_obj = haploblock_obj,
+    n_founders = 20,
+    popSize = 10,
+    strategy = "OHS"
+)
 ```

 !!! tip
-    There are many parameters that affect the behaviour of `genetic_algorithm()` and convergence to an optimal solution with various defaults.
+    There are many parameters that affect the behaviour of the genetic algorithm parent selection functions and convergence to an optimal solution with various defaults.
 Be sure to check out all options and how they can influence the result.
 See [Parent Selection](workflow/parent-selection.md) for full parameter details!

 ---